 The hyaluronic acid in Restylane will take a few days to be completely assimilated into the body.
 As the swelling and redness subside, rejuvenated and clearer skin will be revealed.
 Following treatment, you should avoid sudden movement of your facial muscles or stretching the treated area for 24 hours to allow the Restylane to set.
 You should also avoid direct exposure to sunlight, heat and even extreme cold.
 It is not advisable to seek other skin treatments, including chemical peels and laser procedures that may cause inflammation.
 The full effects of a Restylane treatment will be visible for about six months.

-On the average, Restylane injections last for eight to 12 months.
+On the average, Restylane injections last for 8-12 months.
 Touch-ups, however, may be needed as early as six months after treatment to maintain the results in areas that are prone to movement, such as the mouth and cheeks.
 In order to continuously maintain the results of the treatment, it is best to see your doctor regularly.